 Phase Three (Weeks 7 to 10)

-The third phase of Marine Corps basic training will involve even more physical and mental training with the addition of marksmanship and field training.
+The third phase of Marine basic training will involve even more physical and mental training with the addition of marksmanship and field training.
 By week ten, recruits will undergo the Crucible–a 54-hour training exercise designed to validate a recruit’s physical, mental, and moral training.

 Phase Three activities include: